What are minimum annual pension payments?

 As long as your client has enough cash in their Cash Account, we’ll pay the pension amount they’ve requested.

-Future pension payments in the new financial year will be calculated based on the most recently selected pension payment amount and payment frequency in the previous financial year, with adjustments made for any indexation or fixed rate increases your client has requested.
+Future pension payments in the new financial year will be calculated based on the most recently selected pension payment amount and payment frequency from the previous financial year, with adjustments for any indexation or fixed rate increases your client has requested.
 If your client made changes to their selected pension amount throughout the year, please review the latest pension details.

 How can I increase or decrease my client's pension payments?